PART 2 – Beyond Standardization: Cultivating Creative Learners

 “Civilization is a race between Education and Catastrophe” – Novelist HG Wells.

-So, until our schools figure out ways to factor in the learning orientation of each individual child and accordingly instill & promote imagination, creativity and innovation in them; we are not educating our kids rightly; or understanding the needs of the twenty-first century.
+Until our schools find ways to recognize the individual learning orientations of each child and actively nurture imagination, creativity and innovation, we fall short of truly educating them.
+More importantly, we fail to address the real needs of the twenty-first century.

 Academic Ability: